What is the Norwegian Model?

 We are now in the middle of a new revolution where digitalization, robotization and automation will both change employers’ needs with regard to skills and manpower and challenge relationships in the workplace.
 We believe that the Norwegian Model has created a culture that provides a high degree of innovation and adaptability, which will be important for finding solutions in the future.

 Would you like to read more about the Norwegian Model?
-Download the booklet "The Main Agreement and the Norwegian Model".
+Download the booklet "The Main Agreement and the Norwegian Model" (in norwegian).

-You can also learn more about this topic in our online course Getting to Know Tekna (for members)
+You can also learn more about this topic in our online course Getting to Know Tekna (for members - in norwegian)